 The emergence of alternative legal solutions

 Different players are emerging - offering a wide range of legal-related services (e.g. contract lawyers, legal consultants, document review services, managed legal services, and hybrids of any of these).
 In-house departments have grown, are becoming more sophisticated and have higher expectations and demands from their external legal service providers.
 The rise of “managed legal services” or the contracting out of a part or whole of a legal function to an independent legal service provider is very much a part of this growing trend.
-This trend will only continue and will drive changes in how the legal services industry structures and provide services to its clients.
+This trend will only continue and will drive changes in how the legal services industry structures and provide services to its customers.

 Globalisation, rapid advancements in technology, and economic pressures (internal and external) are driving GCs to expect more from their external advisors.
 This has created opportunities for new entrants - such as alternative legal service providers - to enter the fray and act as a disruptive force in an environment that has traditionally been dominated by law firms (big, medium or small).